jeremejazz/gospelslides/content/presentations/how-to-be-saved/index.md

 ---

+This is trusting in Jesus Christ will all your heart that he died and paid for our sins.

+---

 "That if thou shalt confess with thy mouth the Lord Jesus, and shalt **believe** in thine heart that God hath raised him from the dead, thou shalt be saved."

 — Romans 10:9